Jebel Toubkal - Morocco

 Entrance fees to religious monuments

 Flights to Marrakech are available from various UK airports.
 We tend to fly from Manchester but many clients use one of the London options.
 Flights are far cheaper if booked as far in advance as possible.
-In 2016 we typically paid £140 for return flights booked several months beforehand.
+In Spring 2018 we typically paid £140 for return flights booked several months beforehand.

 We know our expeditions pollute.
 Infact, every course we run pollutes.
 On our overseas expeditions we try to give as much back to the country as possible by using local providers.
 However, we also try and do a lot more.
 For all participants we purchase carbon offsetting credits for the flights we use.
 We do this at no extra charge to the clients.
 This is a big commitment for a small business – but we are proud to do it.
 Finally, it’s the smaller stuff.
 Purifying water rather than leaving several hundred plastic bottles behind, emailing rather than posting letters and that kind of thing.
 Every little helps.